Humbly Homemade

 Notes

 • The dough is super wet when it's left to rise for the first time.
-This is okay!
+This is totally normal!
 Don't add more flour, just let it rise in the mixing bowl.

 • The dough is extremely soft and airy when the dried fruit it mixed into it.
 You'll punch out a lot of air while mixing in the dried fruit, but don't worry.
 It'll rise again after it's shaped and left in the baking dish to rise the second time.